Skip to main content Skip to footer

 Usually home wall boxes and AC chargers don’t have a cable included so you can use the charging cable that comes with your vehicle.
 If you are using a DC charging station, the cable will be attached to the unit ready to plug into your vehicle.

-Most vehicle will produce a light or signal to confirm they are charging so once you see this you can lock your vehicle (if you are leaving it) and allow it to charge.
+Most vehicles will display a light or signal to confirm they are charging so once you see this, you can lock your vehicle (if you are leaving it) and allow it to charge.
 Please refer to your vehicle guide for model specific charging times.

 Benefits of installing a home wall box